Vision-by-Language for Training-Free Compositional Image Retrieval: Methodology

 \textbf{From text embeddings to captions.} Textual inversion has two main issues.
 First, it relies on a specifically trained image-to-token-embedding mapping, tailored to image representations produced by a pre-defined, pre-trained encoder (e.g. CLIP).
 Second, predicted inversion tokens have no guarantee to be human-understandable.
 Both shortcomings are created by the learned token-generation module, and can thus be tackled by replacing it with an alternative system.
 As traditional token inversion methods rely on the existence of large-scale pre-trained models, a natural alternative is to find solutions from the larger corpus of large-scale pre-trained models.
 Specifically, by replacing trained textual inversion functions with an available image captioning system $\Psi_C$ through pre-trained generative VLMs such as BLIP, a simple solution for both problems can be found.
 Specifically, given a query $Q$, we obtain its textual representation as $c_q=\Psi_C(Q)\in\mathcal{T}$.
 As $c_q$ lives in the natural language text domain $\mathcal{T}$, it remains possible for humans to reason over - allowing the user clearer insights into the retrieval process and allowing for possible intervention, as we explore in \S\ref{subsec:analysis}.

 \textbf{From templates to reasoning targets.} Using directly image captions $c_q$ is not sufficient as it does not incorporate the essential context provided by the text modifier $t$.
 While a simple pre-defined template may recombine these in specific, fixed ways, they have no flexibility to account for different forms of textual modifiers and caption-forms most suitable to a particular task at hand.
 To address this issue, we make use of the reasoning capabilities of existing LLMs.
 Rather than combining $c_q$ and $t$ in a fixed way using template filling, our goal is to obtain a unified target caption that models the hypothetical effect of $t$ on the query image $Q$ as a change in the thus resulting image caption $c_q$.
 This can be done in various ways, but we found simple prompts $p$ to encode sufficient problem context already (see \S\ref{sec:app-implementation} for more details).
-In particular, given a LLM of choice $\Psi_R$, we generate an instruction-alterated image caption as $c_q^t = \Psi_R(p \circ c_q \circ t)$, which queries the LLM with a concatenation of the base prompt $p$, the generated image caption $c_q$ (prepended with \texttt{"Image Content:"}), and the instruction $t$ (prepended with \texttt{"Instruction:"})\footnote{For possible adaptation to the dataset without training, simple in-context learning (see e.g. \cite{dong2023survey} for an overview) can also be leveraged, in which conceptual examples depicting sample captions, instructions and desired LLM output are appended to the prompt $p$.}.
+In particular, given a LLM of choice $\Psi_R$, we generate an instruction-alterated image caption as $c_q^t = \Psi_R(p \circ c_q \circ t)$, which queries the LLM with a concatenation of the base prompt $p$, the generated image caption $c_q$ (prepended with \texttt{"Image Content:"}), and the instruction $t$ (prepended with \texttt{"Instruction:"})\footnote{For possible adaptation without training, in-context learning (see e.g. \cite{dong2023survey}) can be leveraged.}.
 Example queries and outputs are provided in \S\ref{subsec:analysis}.
 Note that the construction of the prompt is a one-time process requiring minimal effort and annotation, which we found to translate well across all problems.
 In addition, as the instruction-conditioning happens entirely in the language domain, a human-in-the-loop can fully reason about the impact of the instruction on the retrieval process by comparing $c_q$ and $c_q^t$ w.r.t. $t$.

 \textbf{Compositional image retrieval.} Given the adapted caption $c_q^t$, \methodName encodes the image-search database $\mathcal{D}$ alongside $c_q^t$ using a VLM (e.g. CLIP).
 The retrieved target $I_q^t$ is thus given as